fuhaowei/codeproblems/heap_pq/strategy.md

 -> if you heapify a list in python and go print that, you will see this represented

-# follow ups -> O(n) non-heap solution involving quick-select and Lomuto's partition algorithm
+# follow ups -> PO(n) non-heap solution involving quick-select and Lomuto's partition algorithm